 Like I said there are TONS of different varieties.
 Here’s our tropical cake being made below.

 Ok so there are steps to follow no matter what type of cake mix you choose, flavors or fillings.
 They are simple to follow and remember but should be followed in this same order.
 The temp of how it’s done is important so don’t rush things.

 - Bake your cake as directed on the box in a 13×9 pan

 - Take out when it springs back when gently touched in the very center

 - Set on a cooling rack to almost cool completely

 - Poke holes in the top of your cake as you see in the video

 - Warm your filling so it is liquidy

-- Pour it on top of your entire cake so it seeps into the holes you’ve created
+- Pour sauce on top of your entire cake so it seeps into the holes you’ve created

 - Put cake in your fridge for a good hour